 Nutritional Strategy to Fight LADA

-Follow a plant-based diet (such as the Death to Diabetes Diet) that includes green, leafy and bright-colored vegetables, such as broccoli, Brussels sprouts, spinach, kale.
+Follow the nutrient-dense diet (of the DTD AIP & Autoimmune Diseases Nutritional Program) that includes green, leafy and bright-colored vegetables, such as broccoli, Brussels sprouts, spinach, kale.
 If possible, eat organic vegetables to reduce your toxic load exposure to pesticides and other chemical toxins.

 Make sure that you add key foods and supplements that help to fight most autoimmune diseases (especially leaky gut) including: fermented vegetables, wheat grass, bone broth, extra virgin coconut oil, chlorella, spirulina, l-glutamine, collagen protein powder,and unprocessed cod liver oil.